Nick Madrigal Preview, Player Props: Cubs vs. Diamondbacks

-Nick Madrigal -- with an on-base percentage of .207 in his past 10 games, 111 points lower than his season-long percentage -- will be in action for the Chicago Cubs against the Arizona Diamondbacks, with Zac Gallen on the hill, on September 8 at 2:20 PM ET.
+Nick Madrigal -- with an on-base percentage of .207 in his past 10 games, 107 points lower than his season-long percentage -- will be in action for the Chicago Cubs against the Arizona Diamondbacks, with Merrill Kelly on the hill, on September 9 at 2:20 PM ET.

 Nick Madrigal Game Info & Props vs. the Diamondbacks